-B. Buy America Requirements for Infrastructure Projects ("Buy America" requirements)

-In accordance with Section 70914 of the BIL, none of the project funds (includes federal share and recipient cost share) may be used for a project for infrastructure unless:

-(1) all iron and steel used in the project are produced in the United States--this means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States;

-(2) all manufactured products used in the project are produced in the United States this means the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured in the United States is greater than 55 percent of the total cost of all components of the manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation; and

-(3) all construction materials are produced in the United States-this means that all manufacturing processes for the construction material occurred in the United States.
+- B. "Buy America" Requirements for Infrastructure Projects In accordance with Section 70914 of the BIL, none of the project funds (including federal share and recipient cost share) may be used for a project for infrastructure unless: - (1) All iron and steel used in the project are produced in the United States This means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States; - (2) All manufactured products used in the project are produced in the United States This means the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured in the United States is greater than 55% of the total cost of all components of the manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation; and - (3) All construction materials26 are manufactured in the United States.
+This means that all manufacturing processes for the construction material occurred in the United States.

-The Buy America requirements only apply to articles, materials, and supplies that are consumed in, incorporated into, or affixed to an infrastructure project.
-As such, it does not apply to tools, equipment, and supplies, such as temporary scaffolding, brought to the construction site and removed at or before the completion of the infrastructure project.
-Nor does the Buy America requirements apply to equipment and furnishings, such as movable chairs, desks, and portable computer equipment, that are used at or within the finished infrastructure project, but are not an integral part of the structure or permanently affixed to the infrastructure project.
+The Buy America requirements apply only to articles, materials, and supplies that are consumed in, incorporated into, or affixed to an infrastructure project.
+The Buy America requirements do not apply to tools, equipment, and supplies, such as temporary scaffolding, brought to the construction site and removed at or before the completion of the infrastructure project.
+The Buy America requirements also do not apply to equipment and furnishings, such as movable chairs, desks, and computers that are used at or within the finished infrastructure project, but are not an integral part of the structure or permanently affixed to the infrastructure project.